cloudcreativity/ddd-modules/docs/guide/domain/events.md

 ```

 :::tip
-The pattern of queuing work _within_ a bounded context is described in our
+The pattern of queuing work internal to a bounded context is described in our
-[Asynchronous Processing chapter](../infrastructure/queues) in the infrastructure layer.
+[Asynchronous Processing chapter](../application/asynchronous-processing) in the infrastructure layer.

-Notice this listener is in the application layer.
-This is because it is combining an application concern (the command
-message) with an infrastructure component (the queue).
 :::

 ### Publishing Integration Events